romanbarth/Hi-D/readme.txt

 The software is provided "as is" as a set of MATLAB resource files and is tested under MATLAB version 7.5 (R2017b).
+If you use this code or parts of it in your research, please refer to our publication.

 Execute the file HiD.m to process an example of a U2OS nucleus labeled by DNA-SiR.
 The processed file can be easily changed by setting the appropriate directory (full